 For this to occur there is a need to identify a uniform approach to calculating and crediting reductions associated with the various control strategies.
-The tracking tools and accounting metrics provided in will provide the Towns with a consistent, watershed-wide method to account for both the existing gray and green infrastructure in place in their communities and provide a process to add new treatment infrastructure and changes of land use.
-These communities are actively participating in PTAPP for this purpose which should assist in developing strategies to efficiently and effectively address their permit requirements and leverage these existing efforts by the end of 2015.
+The tracking tools and accounting metrics will provide the Towns with a consistent, watershed-wide method to account for both the existing gray and green infrastructure in place in their communities and a process to add new treatment infrastructure and changes of land use.
+These communities are actively participating in PTAPP for this purpose which should assist in developing strategies to efficiently and effectively address their permit requirements and leverage these existing efforts.